oribenez/coding_task_full/README.md

 - You are allowed to use any npm package you want.
 - You are allowed to use any css framework you want.
-- You are NOT allowed to touch the database implementation (everything under 'database' folder).
+- You shouldn't touch the server initialization (index.ts).
+- To remove all data, delete database/data folder

 ## Starting the apps: